 How Do I Lower My Risk Of Contracting An Illness?

 Most importantly, don’t swim in a stream contaminated with fecal matter.
 If you have open cuts or scrapes or nasty bug bites, you should be extra mindful of making contact with river water.
 Additionally, because bacteria levels are higher after a rain event, you should exercise more caution for several days after a big rain.
 Remember, if it has rained since we took our last sample, odds are bacteria levels are now higher than the posted results.

-Sadly, no. Neither the Alabama Department of Environmental Management nor the Alabama Department of Public Health conduct this type of water quality monitoring program.
+No. Neither the Alabama Department of Environmental Management nor the Alabama Department of Public Health conduct this type of water quality monitoring program.
 While this type of testing is performed by the State on our coastal beaches in the Gulf, it is not performed on inland freshwater lakes and streams.
-We think that’s a shame, so we’re spending our summer Thursdays out there testing your favorite swimmin’ holes to let you know how they are!
+We think that’s a shame, so we’re spending our Thursdays in the summer testing your favorite swimmin’ holes to let you know how they are!